Vyral/jerry-van-leeuwen/_drafts/covid-update-may-7.md

 ![](/uploads/md.PNG){: width="306" height="52"}

 Mother's Day is just around the corner and the kids sadly won't be bringing home school made gifts this year\!
-And let's be honest...
-Moms have been working overtime the past few weeks so it's a perfect time to show them how much we&nbsp; appreciate everything they do for us.
-We've got a few ideas for you...
+And let's be honest… Moms have been working overtime the past few weeks so it's a perfect time to show them how much we&nbsp; appreciate everything they do for us.
+We've got a few ideas for you…

 ##### 1\.
 Bring Brunch to her\!&nbsp;